Azure/aztk/docs/50-sdk.md

     Fields:

-        - spark_defaults_conf: str
+        - spark_defaults_conf: str or aztk.spark.models.File
-            Path to spark_defaults.conf configuration file to be used.
+            Path or File object defining spark_defaults.conf configuration file to be used.

-        - spark_env_sh: str
+        - spark_env_sh: str or aztk.spark.models.File
-            Path to spark_env.sh configuration file to be used.
+            Path or File object defining spark_env.sh configuration file to be used.

-        - core_site_xml: str
+        - core_site_xml: str or aztk.spark.models.File
-            Path to core-site.xml configuration file to be used.
+            Path or File object defining the core-site.xml configuration file to be used.

-        - jars: [str]
+        - jars: [str or aztk.spark.models.File]
-            Additional Jars to be uploaded
+            Paths to or File objects defining Additional Jars to be uploaded